log0div0/testo/README.md

 # Testo

-Testo is an end-to-end-tests automatization framework.
+Testo is an end-to-end-tests automation framework.

 - [Motivation](#motivation)
 - [What is Testo?](#what-is-testo)